 Proper academic advising, along with institutional support and resources, are vital to your success.
 Whether you are a first-year student just beginning your collegiate academic experience, a transfer student joining us from another institution, or a continuing student embarking on upper-level major courses, effective guidance in navigating college life can mean the difference between timely graduation and falling short of your academic goals.

 Programs should be carefully planned under the guidance of the academic success counselor or department faculty advisor so that changes in registration will not be necessary.
-After a student has completed registration, changes may be made only by means of a registration change form.
+After a student has completed registration, changes may be made only by using the Registrar’s Electronic Services Catalog.

 The courses for which a student is registered at the close of the registration period constitute his/her official registration and course load for the semester.
 No student will receive credit for any course or courses for which he/she is not properly registered.